jonandel/ha-hildebrandglow-dcc/README.md

   <summary>Manually add the Integration</summary>
   Visit the <i>Integrations</i> section in Home Assistant and click the <i>Add</i> button in the bottom right corner.
 Search for <code>Hildebrand Glow (DCC)</code> and input your credentials. <b>You may need to clear your browser cache before the integration appears in the list.</b>
 </details>

+Once added, the integration will attempt to setup by taking your BRIGHT credentials, and two parameters on how frequently to update the sensors.
+Please note: Do not set these parameters too frequently, as the data is only updated on the DCC (about) every 30 minutes or so.
+If you set the 'scan intervals' too high, you will overload the API, but will not obtain higher refresh rates in your Home Assistant.

 ## Sensors